 On the Create a resource page, select Integration > API Management.

 Setting Description Subscription The subscription under which this new service instance will be created.
 Resource group Select a new or existing resource group.
 A resource group is a logical container into which Azure resources are deployed and managed.
 Region Select a geographic region near you from the available API Management service locations.
-Resource name A unique name for your API Management service.
+Resource name A unique name for your API Management instance.
 The name can't be changed later.
 The service name refers to both the service and the corresponding Azure resource.

 The service name is used to generate a default domain name: <name>.azure-api.net.
 If you would like to configure a custom domain name later, see Configure a custom domain.

 Organization name The name of your organization.
 This name is used in many places, including the title of the developer portal and sender of notification emails.
 Administrator email The email address to which all the notifications from API Management will be sent.
 Pricing tier Select Developer tier to evaluate the service.
 This tier isn't for production use.
 For more information about scaling the API Management tiers, see upgrade and scale.

 It can take 30 to 40 minutes to create and activate an API Management service in this tier.
 To quickly find a newly created service, select Pin to dashboard.

 In the Azure portal, search for and select API Management services.

 On the API Management services page, select your API Management instance.